FalcoGer/ThreadPool/README.md

 If you need cooperative cancelation, this is outside the scope of ThreadPool.
 Pass an `std::stop_token` from an `std::stop_source` into your callable and manage it yourself, or use something else.

+Calling `resize(const std::size_t NUM_THREADS)` on the ThreadPool allows to add or remove threads.
+Removing threads will block until all removed threads executed their current task.

+Calling `shutdownAndWait()` on a thread pool will stop all threads and block until their current tasks are done.
+A thread pool can be started up again with `resize`.

 #### Simple Example

 ```cpp